 9. Introduction to numerical methods.
 Numerical methods for root finding (bisection method, Newton method, iterative method)

-10. Numerical solution of linear equations (Gaussian elimination with pivoting, Jacobi and Gauss-Seidel iterative methods).
+10. Numerical solution of systems of nonlinear equations.
+Systems of linear equations (Gaussian elimination with pivoting, Jacobi and Gauss-Seidel iterative methods).

 11. Interpolation: interpolation polynomial (Lagrange and Newton), splines (linear and cubic)